-Knoxville Community Development Corporation is a public housing agency in Knoxville, Tennessee that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Knoxville Community Development Corporation is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-Sufficiency programs.

 |Knoxville, Tennessee Housing Choice Voucher||Closed|

-As of the most recent VMS report, Knoxville Community Development Corporation manages 3,573 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Knoxville Community Development Corporation manages 3,325 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 14% having issued approximately 257 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 3 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 22 months on the waiting list1.